Immunoprecipitation using Dynabeads® Protein A or G

 Immunoprecipitation is going magnetic!

-For this, Dynabeads® magnetic beads offer the quality and specificity you need, and many scientists across the globe are already taking advantage of the benefits of magnetic bead–based isolation—Dynabeads® are used and cited in over 5,200 published articles.
+Dynabeads® magnetic separation technology will better meet your needs.
+More and more scientists across the globe are taking advantage of the benefits of using Dynabeads® - now cited in over 5,200 published articles.

 Are you still using Sepharose®/agarose slurry?